-H. Threatened and Endangered Species and Species in Need of Conservation
+H. Rare, Threatened, and Endangered Species and Species in Need of Conservation

-If identified during the development review process, the habitat location of flora and fauna that are designated as rare, threatened, endangered, in need of conservation, or as a watchlist species (as designated by the Maryland Natural Heritage Program, Department of Natural Resources), must be shown on the inventory map.
+If identified during the development review process, the habitat location of flora and fauna designated as rare, threatened, endangered, in need of conservation, or as a watchlist species (as designated by the Maryland Natural Heritage Program, Department of Natural Resources (DNR)), must be shown on the inventory map.
 To determine if a property contains any significant species, send a vicinity map with a letter requesting identification of significant species to the DNR Natural Heritage Program at the following address:

-DNR Natural Heritage Program Tawes State Office Building 580 Taylor Avenue, E-1 Annapolis, MD 21401

-DNR will check their database for known occurances of significant species and will send a response letter that can be submitted with the NRI map.
+DNR Natural Heritage Program Tawes State Office Building 580 Taylor Avenue, E-1 Annapolis, MD 21401 DNR will check its database for known occurrences of significant species and will send a response letter that can be submitted with the NRI map.

-Environmental Planning staff will work with DNR and the M-NCPPC Parks Division to determine any special buffering measures to help protect known populations of such species and/or their sensitive habitat areas.
+Environmental Planning staff will work with the DNR and M-NCPPC Department of Parks to determine any special buffering measures to help protect known populations of such species and/or their sensitive habitat areas.

-V. GUIDELINES FOR DEVELOPMENT
+IV GUIDELINES FOR DEVELOPMENT